-To successfully complete the General Education Program, students must complete ten (10) courses from the components listed below.
-Students must achieve a grade point average of "C" (2.0) or better across all ten courses to count toward the General Education Program requirements.
+To successfully complete the bachelor's degree General Education Program, students must complete ten (10) courses from the components listed below.
+Students must achieve a grade point average of "C" (2.0) or better across all ten courses to meet the bachelor's degree General Education Program requirement.
 All courses in this program are at least three credits.
 The number of courses that are required to meet each component are indicated in parentheses following the component title.
 Courses in the program may be used in the student’s major or minor programs.

 Baccalaureate degree-seeking students meet the general education requirement by completing selected courses in each of the components listed below.

 Effective Communication (two courses required): Students demonstrate communication skills that express and convey ideas clearly and effectively.

 Quantitative Reasoning and Analysis (one course required): Students will demonstrate interpretation of quantitative data leading to conclusions.

 Social Responsibility in a Diverse World (one course required): Students will demonstrate engagement with cultural and ethnic diversity.

 Integrative Thinking (one course required): Students will demonstrate integrative thinking by synthesizing disciplinary knowledge and applying this synthesis to new contexts.